AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 To make this work we need to implement
 [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
 aka CORS.
-Lets quickly make a reusable middleware function which sets up the proper CORS headers, it is just a few lines of code:
+Let's quickly make a reusable middleware function which sets up the proper CORS headers, it is just a few lines of code:

 <img src="/images/gh.svg" style="height: 1em; margin-bottom: -0.1em; text-align: bottom;"/>